 We do not take a prescriptive approach.
 Instead, we provide, in the hands of system architects, a tool (see chapter 6, assessment template worksheets) that, given a system's requirements, will help determine the most suitable connectivity technologies and core connectivity standards.

-1.7 RELATIONSHIP WITH OTHER IIC DOCUMENTS
+1.8 RELATIONSHIP WITH OTHER IIC DOCUMENTS

-The 'Industrial Internet of Things, Volume G5: Connectivity Framework' (IICF) is one of many framework documents of the IIC technical publications (see Figure 1-3) that extend from the Industrial Internet Reference Architecture (IIRA).
+The 'Industrial IoT Connectivity Framework' (IICF) is one of many framework documents, as shown at the IIC Resource Hub (see Figure 1-4).